Components of State Anti-Bullying Laws and Regulations

 Do Iowa anti-bullying laws and regulations include protections for specific groups?

-Iowa schools that receive federal funding are required by federal law to address discrimination on a number of different personal characteristics.
+Iowa schools that receive federal funding are required by federal law to address discrimination based on certain personal characteristics.
 Find out when bullying may be a civil rights violation.

 Do Iowa anti-bullying laws and regulations encourage or require districts to implement bullying prevention programs or strategies?